-I started practicing my craft as a refistered nurse in 1971.
+"I started practicing my craft as a registered nurse in 1971.
 Working holidays, double shifts, and a few 24hr shifts taking care of other people was my job.
 My spouse was active duty military so we were on the move and many times I found myself taking the less desired shifts since I was the new person.
-I found a personal sense of satisfaction in what I did, and felt my work was appreciated by my patients, their families, and my family.
+I found a personal sense of satisfaction in what I did and felt my work was appreciated by my patients, their families, and my family.
 I planned to work until I reached 65, but around 2006 I injured my leg in a fall, that left me with a slow recovery and exaggerated pains.
-I started working part time, and took a less demanding position, but eventually the 30 minute drive to work would be enough for my back to spasm, and I had to take time off.
+I started working part-time and took a less demanding position, but eventually, the 30-minute drive to work would be enough for my back to spasm, and I had to take time off.

 I had seen a pain specialist and started receiving facet injections in my back.
 I tried applying for disability on my own but was denied because I had been making too much.
 I tried again after my salary was below the acceptable level, and was denied again.
 I was walking around my home crying because the social security system didn't believe I couldn't work.
 I didn't know what I was going to do.
 A commercial came on tv about the Packard Law Firm helping people get their disability.
-I went online and read about the two brothers who had witnessed their own mom going through the struggles of getting her disavility.
+I went online and read about the two brothers who had witnessed their own mom going through the struggles of getting her disability.
 I gave them a call and set up an appointment.
 I turned my problems over to them.
 By the time our case came up, I had developed a large clot in my leg and parts had broken off and went to my lungs.
 I was hospitalized and had more testing done, which they found to be a bilateral venous insufficiency that hindered me working on my feet.

 We went before a Judge, MD, and Occupational board.
 The Judge was probably having a bad day, the MD was a retired urologist that certainly did not assess my medical records properly, and the case was denied.
 I was ready to give up because I was tired of being insulted.
 I felt betrayed by the medical community that I had worked so hard and long for.
 The Packards wouldn't let me give up.
-They devised a plan to apply again and hope for a new judge, and a new Medical Doctor.
-The new MD reviewed my records and said it was obvious to her that my health had deteriorated and that I had been mis-diagnosed.
+They devised a plan to apply again and hope for a new judge and a new Medical Doctor.
+The new MD reviewed my records and said it was obvious to her that my health had deteriorated and that I had been misdiagnosed.
 She cited that the Social Security MD that did my independent evaluation even found me disabled.
 She had no problem approving my case.
 I can't explain how that vindication made me feel.
 It was totally worth all the months of record keeping and preparation with the help of the Packard brothers and team.
-By putting my faith and trust in Sam, Michael, Amanda, Rachel, and the rest of the firm, I was able to persevere and get my disability approved.Audrey Miller
+By putting my faith and trust in Sam, Michael, Amanda, Rachel, and the rest of the firm, I was able to persevere and get my disability approved."A. Miller